donecollectively/stellar-contracts-site/src/pages/docs/intro/about-stellar-contracts.md

 We encourage Activities to use active verbs, like authorizingPayment, withdrawingRoyalties, or revokingAuthorization.
 By using these sorts of names, we find it creates big opportunities for contextualing details (the Redeemer data) behind these activity names.

-Redeemers for these examples might identify payment-id, recipients for royaltees, or the person whose authorization is being revoked.  **Activities are the entry-point for people** to use "redeemer" details in their transactions.
+Redeemers for these examples might identify payment-id, recipients for royalties, or the person whose authorization is being revoked.  **Activities are the entry-point for people** to use "redeemer" details in their transactions.

+## Learn more...

+{% quick-links %}

+{% quick-link title="What is a Constellation in Stellar?" icon="lightbulb" href="/docs/reference/StellarContract" description="Understand how Plutus scripts combine to form a Stellar contract" /%}

+{% quick-link title="Getting Started: Installing" icon="installation" href="/docs/starting/installation" description="How to start using Stellar Contracts today" /%}

+{% quick-link title="Learning Stellar Together" icon="presets" href="/docs/contributing/join-to-learn" description="Join our interactive learning program and learn to build richer on-chain capabilities with less code" /%}

+{% quick-link title="Stellar Product Cooperative" icon="theming" href="/docs/contributing/join-to-earn" description="Become a member and part owner of our cooperative venture.
+Get credit for every contribution and participate in profit-sharing." /%}

+{% /quick-links %}